 On January 31st, 2010, the Keroffs concluded their ministry at Centerville Assembly and moved to Loveland, Colorado to plant a church.
 The Keroffs had two children while in Centerville: Chloe and Josiah.
 As the remaining pastor, Pastor Brad filled the pulpit until March 21st.
 At that time, the membership voted to have Pastor Brad and Sarah take their new responsibility as Lead Pastor.
 In 2011, the church moved forward by purchasing four lots of land next to the existing property for future expansion.

-Bob and Tasha Repp began leading the Children’s Ministry at the end of 2015.
-Pastor Bob and Tasha have six children: Melody, Joel, Stephen, Isaac, Samuel, and Simon.
+Bob and Tasha Repp began leading our Children’s Outreach Ministry at the end of 2015.
+Bob and Tasha have six children: Melody, Joel, Stephen, Isaac, Samuel, and Simon.

 In 2016, Harold and Stacy Lear and Shawn and Ashley Buckallew began leading the youth ministry as a team.